AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 * applying 301/302 [client-side redirects](/help/implementing/dispatcher/cdn-configuring-traffic.md#client-side-redirectors)
 * declaring [origin selectors](/help/implementing/dispatcher/cdn-configuring-traffic.md#client-side-redirectors) to reverse proxy a request to non-AEM backends

-Learn how to configure these features by using YAML files in git and deploying them by using the Cloud Manager [Config Pipeline](/help/implementing/dispatcher/cdn-configuring-traffic.md).
+Use YAML files in Git to configure these features.
+And, use the Cloud Manager [Config Pipeline](/help/implementing/dispatcher/cdn-configuring-traffic.md) to deploy them.

 ### Configure CDN error pages {#cdn-error-pages}

-A CDN error page can be configured to override the default, unbranded page that is served to the browser in the rare event that AEM cannot be reached.
+You can configure a CDN error page to replace the default, unbranded page.
+This custom page is displayed in the rare event that AEM is unavailable.
 For more details, see [Configuring CDN error pages](/help/implementing/dispatcher/cdn-error-pages.md).

 ### Purge cached content at the CDN {#purge-cdn}

 Setting TTL using the HTTP Cache-Control header is an effective approach to balance content delivery performance and content freshness.
-However, in scenarios where it is critical to immediately serve updated content, it may be beneficial to directly purge the CDN cache.
+However, in scenarios where it is critical to serve updated content immediately, it may be beneficial to purge the CDN cache directly.

 Read about [configuring a purge API token](/help/implementing/dispatcher/cdn-credentials-authentication.md/#purge-API-token) and [purging cached CDN content](/help/implementing/dispatcher/cdn-cache-purge.md).